Barack Obama "Hope" poster: Parodies and imitations

 As the campaign progressed, many parodies and imitations of Fairey's design appeared.
 For example, one anti-Obama version replaced the word "hope" with "hype", while parody posters featuring opponents Sarah Palin and John McCain had the word "nope".
 In January 2009, Paste launched a site allowing users to create their own versions of the poster.
 More than 10,000 images were uploaded to the site in its first two weeks.

 Mad parodied the "hope" poster with an "Alfred E. Neuman for President!" poster.
 Alfred was on the poster, and the word "hope" was replaced with "hopeless".
 Anti-Gaddafi protesters in Chicago, in solidarity with the 2011 Libyan civil war, have co-opted the image.

 Dynamite Comics released a four-part crossover with Obama and Ash Williams of their Army of Darkness comics and the Evil Dead films.
 One of the issues covers had a picture of Ash Williams (played by Bruce Campbell in the films) in the style of the "Hope" poster with the bottom text reading "Hope?"

 Fairey was also commissioned to create a number of works in the same style.
 He produced two other versions, based on different photographs, officially on behalf of the Obama campaign, and another to serve as the cover of the Person of the Year issue of Time.
 He also created a portrait of comedian Stephen Colbert in the same style, which appeared in an issue of Entertainment Weekly honoring Colbert's television show The Colbert Report.

 Firas Alkhateeb, the student who designed the controversial Obama "Joker" image, cited Fairey as his greatest influence.
 Alkhateeb described the "Joker" image as a corrective to Fairey's glowing portrayal of Obama.
 Fairey said he did not agree with its political content, but that the "artwork is great in that it gets a point across really quickly".

 The September 2009 issue of The Advocate, America's oldest-continuing LGBT publication, featured a cover image similar to Fairey's design.
 The blue and red coloring was replaced with pink and purple, but instead of "hope", the caption was "nope?".
 Jon Barrett, the magazine's editor-in-chief, said the cover expressed the frustration among some Democratic members of the LGBT community.

+In 2025, The White House Instagram account posted a parody of the poster featuring the text “MS-13” with a portrait of Kilmar Abrego Garcia.